michelepuppin/South_California_Earthquakes_Analysis/README.md

 4. Compute the distribution P_m(r) of the distance between an event and the next one, considering earthquakes of magnitude m or above.
 Also here make a clever choice for the bin sizes and try several values of m.

-5. Compute the distribution P_{m,R}(t) of waiting times for events of magnitude m or above, which are separated by at most a distance r<R, for different values of m and $R$.
-(In this statistics, if the following event is farther than R, skip the t and go to the next pair)
+5. Compute the distribution P_{m,R}(t) of waiting times for events of magnitude m or above, which are separated by at most a distance r<R, for different values of m and R. (In this statistics, if the following event is farther than R, skip the t and go to the next pair)

 6. Eventually note if, from the analysis of the previous points, there emerges a scaling picture.
-Is there a suitable rescaling that collapses distributions for various $m$ (and eventually $R$ if point 5 is considered) on a single curve?
+Is there a suitable rescaling that collapses distributions for various m (and eventually R if point 5 is considered) on a single curve?

 ### Datasets